Day 8: St Martin Vesubie 25th June

 Dinner in our studio (Hmm refuge)

-It gets hotter as we descend towards St Martin - 32°C - and finally we arrive in the village centre at 4pm.
-It's buzzing with hikers and tourists dressed like hikers.
-Sondrine told us there were two great boulangeries in St Martin and to buy a bread called a "Couple" - two round halves baked together, but don't buy a baguette!
-We see the Boulangeries, and a Casino - a small grocery store where we buy 4 beers for a pre dinner drink, but Ian's GPS has died, and my 1:100,000 map is very vague, so we go into the tourist office to find the locaction of our Air BnB, a studio at 1 Raoul Audibert.
-They don't know and they don't have a map of the village!
-They're only interested in booking tourists into accommodation.
+On and on down the hot road.
+At 3.30pm, we stop for a cup of tea at the side of the road.
+This morning, we had emailed our Air BnB at St Martin to say we'll be late, so there's no real rush.
+It’s 32°C when we arrive at 4pm in the village buzzing with tourists.
+Sondrine told us to buy a bread called a "Couple" - two round halves baked together!
+We see a Boulangeries and a Casino - where we buy 4 beers for a pre dinner drink, but Ian's GPS has died and my 1:100,000 map is vague, so we go to the tourist office to find the location of our Air BnB studio at 1 Raoul Audibert.
+They don't know and they don't have a map!
 But they do have a free WiFi Hot spot which allows me to get onto google maps.

-After guzzling 4 cold beers bought from the Casino, Graham, Ian and I go back to the Casino to shop for dinner tonight, brekkie in the morning and lunch tomorrow, while Jenny organises the studio, has a shower and does some washing.
-Ian and I return with the shopping - Graham MUST stay near the free WiFi to get the latest news etc as the studio doesn't have WiFi.
+After guzzling 4 cold beers, Graham, Ian and I go back to the Casino to buy dinner tonight, brekkie in the morning and lunch tomorrow, while Jenny organises the studio, has a shower and does some washing.
+Ian and I return with the shopping - Graham MUST stay near the free WiFi in town to get the latest news etc as the studio doesn't have WiFi.
 Dinner is superb - smoked salmon with lettuce, tomatoes and cheese, washed down with two bottles of cold rose.
+It's Jenny and Graham's turn on the pull-out sofa bed, Ian and I take the drop down bed.
+Graham heads off back to the village for another WiFi session - addicted??

 © Jan Somers 2016